Import and use generated SDKs – Tutorial

 2. Choose language, plugins, and package manager

 You have control over what's included in your SDK—you can choose the repository (which you've already done) and then choose the language, plugins, package manager, and the label of the repository itself.
 This enables you to key development to a specific version of the schema.
-Once you choose the language, the BSR will default to that language in the future unless you change it.
+Once you choose the language, the BSR defaults to that language in the future unless you change it.

 Note